 A copy of the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 1997, as filed with the Securities and Exchange Commission, without exhibits may be obtained by stockholders without charge by written request to Charles N. Allen, Nu Skin Asia Pacific, Inc., 75 West Center Street, Provo, Utah 84601.
 Exhibits will be provided upon written request and payment of an appropriate processing fee.

 By Order of the Board of Directors,

-BLAKE M. RONEY Chairman of the Board
+/s/ Blake M. Roney BLAKE M. RONEY Chairman of the Board

-DATED: March \\\\, 1998
+DATED: April 10, 1998